duke-alibubu/Android_Learning/README.md

 ### Retrofit and coroutines
 - `Call` adapters let `Retrofit` create APIs that return something other than the default `Call` class.
 Use the `CoroutineCallAdapterFactory` class to replace the `Call` with a coroutine `Deferred`.
 - Use the `await()` method on the `Deferred `object to cause your coroutine code to wait without blocking until the value is ready, and then the value is returned.

+## Glide
+- A library to download, buffer, decode, and cache images into your app.